 Mary Kathleen Scott

-For six years now I have dedicated myself to creating The Great Herd and its Reindeer Goddesses, Daughters, Divas, Mothers, Aunties and Elders.
+For ten years now I have dedicated myself to creating Reindeer Goddesses.
+They are my Herd.
 I sculpt and sew, bind and braid with cloth, polymer clay, yarn and fabric.
 Into each Goddess I incorporate birch, ash and crabapple branches harvested from my own unruly yard.

 The Reindeer Goddesses have sharpened and focused my skill as an artist like nothing I have created in this lifetime.
-I am honored to be Migrating with Mythic Female Reindeer of The Great Herd.
-Where our travels may take us is a mystery I hope never to solve.
+Where my travels with The Great Herd may lead me is a Mystery I honor and embrace.